 2019-20 Funding Round Overview

-The Portland Children’s Levy was created in 2002 and must be approved by voters every five years.
+Background: the Levy was created in 2002 and must be approved by voters every five years.
 Voters most recently renewed the Levy in Spring 2018 for another five-year term beginning July 1, 2019.
 PCL typically launches a competitive funding round after the Levy is renewed to make investments in programs serving children and families in Portland.

 Portland’s Children: Overview of Key Local Data.
 This report from Fall 2018 summarizes data from various local and state sources and provides a current snapshot of children in Portland -- who they are and population-level outcomes -- in the context of the Levy’s six program areas.